Vietnam.vn - Nền tảng quảng bá Việt Nam

 Traditional crafts during the Tet holiday season.

 In the days leading up to Tet (Lunar New Year), the sounds of grinding machines and hammers resound in many craft villages.
 This is also a time of great prosperity for those who make a living polishing bronze incense burners, providing a stable income while contributing to the preservation of the traditional Vietnamese worship culture.
-In a small house steeped in history, pairs of incense burners and candlesticks are neatly arranged, waiting their turn to be "re-polished."
-This is where Mr. Ta Hoang Thanh ( Long An ward) has spent over 40 years dedicated to the craft of polishing bronze incense burners – a job that demands meticulousness, patience, and carefulness in every step.
+In a small, time-worn house, pairs of incense burners and candlesticks are neatly arranged, waiting their turn to be "re-polished."
+This is where Mr. Ta Hoang Thanh (Long An ward) has spent over 40 years dedicated to the craft of polishing bronze incense burners – a job that demands meticulousness, patience, and carefulness in every step.

 According to Mr. Thanh, polishing bronze incense burners is a seasonal job.
 The peak season is from the 15th day of the 12th lunar month to the Lunar New Year.
 During this time, he receives an average of 5-6 sets of incense burners per day, sometimes up to a dozen sets.
 Throughout the entire Tet season, the number of polished bronze incense burners reaches several hundred sets.
 To complete a set of incense burners, the craftsman must go through three main stages: washing, polishing, and applying powder.
 Of these, the polishing stage is considered the most important and difficult, because even a small mistake can ruin the entire set.
 Depending on the size, the time to complete a set of bronze incense burners is about 2-3 hours, with prices ranging from 300,000 to 500,000 VND per set.
 Mr. Thanh shared: "The difference in the design of the bronze incense burner also determines the difficulty level of the polishing process.
 Among them, the bamboo-eye incense burner is the most difficult to polish due to its many carved patterns, requiring the craftsman to work carefully by hand, taking more time than with regular models."